-Existing development on-site includes a main residence, caretaker's dwelling, tennis court, swimming pool, and water storage tanks for the residences and irrigation.
-Approximately 11.75 acres of the property are planted in vines.
-The site had previously been used for grazing.
-There is no nesting or foraging habitat on site suitable for Northern Spotted Owl.
-The project site has no natural habitat where the project improvements are proposed.
-The proposed improvements will not require the removal of any native vegetation and will generally occur in areas previously disturbed.
-The potential for this project to have a significant impact on special status species is less than significant.
+- a/b.
+According to the Napa County Environmental Resource Maps (based on the following layers Natural Diversity Database (CNDDB) and US Fish and Wildlife Critical Habitat) no known candidate, sensitive, or special status species have been identified as occurring within the project boundaries.
+The project would not have a substantial adverse effect on any special status species, or species of particular concern, as there are none identified in the project area.
+The project site is developed with a winery, residence and vineyards and has little to no natural habitat where the project improvements are proposed.
+The proposed improvements will not require the removal of any native vegetation and will generally occur in areas previously disturbed and developed.
+As noted in the Agricultural and Forest Resources section above, the hillside area of the project site contains mixed Oak woodlands.
+However, no development is proposed within this area.
+The potential for this project to have a significant impact on special status species is less than significant. - c/d.

-- c/d.
 According to the Napa County Environmental Resource Maps (based on the following layers wetlands & vernal pools) there are no wetlands on or near the property that would be affected by this project.
 The project activities will not interfere with the movement of any native resident or migratory fish or wildlife species or with their corridors or nursery sites, because no sensitive natural communities have been identified on the property.
-As mentioned above, the proposed winery area had been previously disturbed and exhibits little quality habitat. - e/f.
+As mentioned above, the proposed winery expansion area is developed and exhibits little quality habitat. - e/f.
 This project would not interfere with any ordinances protecting biological resources.
 There are no tree preservation ordinances in effect in the County.
 The proposed project would not conflict with the provisions of an adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
 The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for a significant impact.

-V. C ULTURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of dedicated cemeteries?
+V. CU LTURAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? \boxtimes c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? \boxtimes d) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes a-c.

-a-c.
 According to the Napa County Environmental Resource Maps (based on the following layers - Cultural Resources: Arch sensitive areas, Arch sites, Arch surveys, Historical sites, & Historic sites - lines) no historical or paleontological resources, sites or unique geological features, or archaeologic resources have been identified on the property.
-The proposed winery development area is located within areas of the site that have previously been disturbed and used for grazing and vineyards.
-Invitation for tribal consultation was completed pursuant to AB 52 and one response was received from the Pursuant to Public Resources Code section 21080.3.1, invitation for tribal consultation was completed.
-One response was received from the Middletown Rancheria dated December 1, 2016, indicating that they would like to be notified should any resources be found.
+The proposed winery expansion area is located within areas of the site that have previously been disturbed by the construction of the existing winery, tank pad, driveway and vineyards.
+Therefore it is unlikely that cultural resources would be present at the proposed site.
+Invitation for tribal consultation was completed pursuant to AB 52 and one response was received from the Yocha Dehe Wintun Nation Pursuant to Public Resources dated August 21, 2016, indicating that the project site is located within the aboriginal territories Yocha Dehe Wintun Nation.
+The letter indicates that while the Yocha Dehe Wintun Nation is not aware of any known cultural resources, they would like to be notified should any resources be found.